unisi-tech/unisi/docs/UNISI skill.md

-Points `GET /` at a separate, already-built front end instead of the bundled Quasar client — as long as that front end speaks the UNISI protocol (opens a WebSocket to `/ws`, exchanges the same JSON messages), swapping `web_client` never touches the protocol itself, only which static files answer `/`.
+Points `GET /` at a separate, already-built front end instead of the bundled Quasar client — as long as that front end speaks the UNISI protocol (opens a WebSocket to `/ws`, exchanges the same JSON messages — full wire format in `docs/protocol.md`), swapping
+`web_client` never touches the protocol itself, only which static files answer `/`.